Supreme Court Directs Coal India To Appoint Candidate With Multiple Disabilities

 After pronouncing the order, Justice Pardiwala wished Sujata Bora and asked her to make the country proud.

 The Court set aside the order of the Calcutta High Court dated July 3, 2024.
-As per the brief facts, after the appellant applied for the post of Management Trainee in Personnel and HR Discipline as a reserved candidate in the Visually Handicapped category.
+As per the brief facts, the appellant applied for the post of Management Trainee in Personnel and HR Discipline as a reserved candidate in the Visually Handicapped category.

 When she had qualified for the interview, she was called for the document verification and initial medical examination.
 However, during the medical examination, it was found that the appellant not only suffered from visual disability but also suffered from 60% low vision in both eyes and Residual Partial Hemiparesis.
+She filed a writ petition before the Calcutta High Court.

-She was denied relief from the Calcutta High Court, after which she filed a civil appeal before the Supreme Court.
+The appellant filed a civil appeal before the Supreme Court.
 During the hearing here, the Respondent contended that the Appellant suffered from 30% disability and therefore does not fall within the ambit of "persons with benchmark disability" to claim the reservation under Section 34 of the RPwD Act.

 The Supreme Court directed the Director of All India Institute of Medical Sciences (AIIMS), New Delhi, to constitute a Board, which included Dr Satendra Singh as one of the members, to assess whether she qualified the benchmark disability mark and whether she suffered from multiple disabilities.